squeaknode/squeak/docs/how-squeak-protocol-works.md

 ### How a user unlocks the content of a squeak

 Now Bob has a choice to make.
-Is he interested in reading the squeak that Alice made, given everything he knows about the squeak?
+Is he interested in reading the squeak that Alice authored, given everything he knows about the squeak?

 If Bob wants to unlock the content, he can send a message to all of his peers in the network expressing interest in buying the decryption key for the squeak.